Main Content

 Active Listings

 Recognized as one of Southern California’s most established and desirable cities, Pasadena is known for its historic architecture, tree-lined streets, cultural institutions, and timeless character.
-Located northeast of Downtown Los Angeles, Pasadena offers a connected lifestyle with access to major employment centers, renowned dining, shopping districts, and entertainment throughout the San Gabriel Valley and greater Los Angeles area.
+Located northeast of Downtown Los Angeles, Pasadena offers access to major employment centers, dining, shopping, and entertainment throughout the San Gabriel Valley and greater Los Angeles area.

 The local economy is supported by healthcare, education, technology, research, and professional services.
-Institutions including Caltech and Pasadena City College contribute to the city’s academic presence, innovation, and long-term housing demand.
-Old Pasadena, South Lake Avenue, and other established retail corridors continue to strengthen Pasadena’s reputation as a destination known for its history, walkability, and enduring appeal.
+Caltech, Pasadena City College, Old Pasadena, and South Lake Avenue contribute to the city’s reputation for innovation, walkability, and long-term residential appeal.

 LOCAL HIGHLIGHTS